 Peaches Are an Excellent Source of Bioactive Compounds

 Peaches contain phytonutrients, flavonoids and antioxidants that are readily passed up the food chain.
 A study published in the International Journal of Molecular Sciences identified a variety of phenolic compounds with antioxidant capacity in peaches and found that the predominant compounds are chlorogenic acid and catechins.
-These antioxidants may help protect your pet's cells against free radicals that can cause chronic diseases like cancer and heart disease.8
+These antioxidants may help protect your pet's cells against free radicals that can cause chronic diseases like cancer and heart disease.7

-Peaches Give Your Pet These Beneficial Vitamins
+Peaches Can Give Your Pet These Beneficial Vitamins

 Dietary Fiber in Peaches May Be Good for Pets